jessepav/lacygoill-wiki-backup/vim/highlighting.md

 The minor groups are linked to the preferred groups.

-However, they both  can be reset in  a colorscheme, and the minor  groups can be set directly (without a link).
+However, they both  can be reset in  a color scheme, and the minor  groups can be set directly (without a link).

 For example,  `Function` is  a minor group,  and by default  it's linked  to the